 Q – I am planning to re-marry this year.
 I have two sons ages 8 and 10.
-My fiancé is a really good man but he finds it stressful when the kids make a mess or leave their stuff out.
-He also feels like my Ex doesn’t help the situation.
+My fiancé is a really good man but he finds it stressful because of my kids behavior like making a mess or leaving their stuff out.
+He also feels like my co-parent doesn’t help the situation.
 When my kids spend time with their Dad it’s all fun and games, no rules and lots of gifts.
 In my house there are limits and rules.
 How do we handle it when the kids tell us Dad’s house is more fun?
 I know the boys love me and fiancé but I really could use some advice.

 A – First, you’re wise to be thinking now about how parenting issues may impact your new marriage.
 While there is very little you can do to change the choices your children’s father makes, there are things you and your fiancé can do to alleviate the tension in your household.

 To make sure your fiancé frustrations don’t continue to build, I’d suggest that the two of you spend time talking about parenting issues and discuss how you are going to deal with them together.
 While I wouldn’t recommend that your finace jump right into the drivers seat regarding discipline, you both definitely need to be on the same page.
 As you may already know, second marriages endure more stressors.
 As a result, they are also at greater risk for ending in divorce.
 Somewhere in the neighborhood of 60 to 67% of couples don’t make it the second time around .
 However, that doesn’t mean second marriages are doomed for failure.
 Blended families and second marriages can be very rewarding, but it takes commitment, patience and good communication.
 Therefore, dealing with some of the challenges up front can save you both a lot of heartache and headache down the road.